GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

   than for users who did not.
 - The bounce rate for users who enabled the wake lock was 50% lower for those using the wake lock feature.
-- Coupon clicks (one indicator of purchase intent) was about 300% higher for wake lock users compared to all users.
+- Indicators of purchase intent were about 300% higher for wake lock users compared to all users.

 ## Conclusions